choojs/choo/README.md

 [![downloads][8]][9] [![js-standard-style][10]][11]

 A framework for creating sturdy web applications.
-Built on years of industry experience and distills the essence of functional architectures into a productive package.
+Built on years of industry experience it distills the essence of functional architectures into a productive package.

 ## Features